Maratha quota: SC to hear pleas from March 8 in hybrid manner | Law-Order

 The top court is presently hearing matters through video-conferencing since March last year amid the COVID-19 pandemic and it is likely to resume physical hearing in a hybrid manner soon.

-The bench, which fixed the schedule for hearing the matter, said it would wrap up the hearing in March itself.
+The bench, which fixed the schedule for hearing the matter, said it would wrap up the hearing on March 18 itself.

 It said that petitioners would argue their case on March 8, 9 and 10 and the state government would thereafter get three days to argue.

-It said that advocates for the parties should give advance soft copies of their compilations and written submissions.
+It said that advocates for the parties should give advance soft copies of their compilations, judgements and written submissions.

 On January 20, the Maharashtra government had told the bench that a case of this nature should be heard once physical hearing commences.